 To be able to predict evolution, we must know something about the mutations that contribute to adaptive evolution.
 Having the ability to predict adaptive evolution is important when faced with threats like antibiotic resistant ‘super bugs’ or evolving zoonotic pathogens.
 Most of what we know about the characteristics of beneficial mutations comes from theory involving populations that are already really well adapted to their environment.
 In reality, populations can be vastly less fit than theory assumes.

-Previously, I have studied compensatory adaptation of Aspergillus nidulans in a complex medium.
+In my MSc work, I studied compensatory adaptation of Aspergillus nidulans in a complex medium.
 Using a maximum likelihood-based model, I found that the number of major fitness jumps during adaptive walks is independent of starting fitness—populations undergo two major changes in fitness, on average.
 On-going research will determine whether the number of fitness increases corresponds to the number of mutations fixed.